simon-apple/ResearchKit/ResearchKit/ResearchKit.docc/Resources/Understanding-Active-Tasks/Understanding-Active-Tasks.md

 ## Paced Serial Addition Test (PSAT)

-The Paced Serial Addition Test (PSAT) task (see method [ORKOrderedTask PSATTaskWithIdentifier:intendedUseDescription:presentationMode:interStimulusInterval:stimulusDuration:seriesLength:options]([ORKOrderedTask PSATTaskWithIdentifier:intendedUseDescription:presentationMode:interStimulusInterval:stimulusDuration:seriesLength:options:])) measures the cognitive function that assesses auditory and/or visual information processing speed, flexibility, and the calculation ability of the user.
+The Paced Serial Addition Test (PSAT) task measures the cognitive function that assesses auditory and/or visual information processing speed, flexibility, and the calculation ability of the user.

 Single digits are presented every two or three seconds and the user must add each new digit to the one immediately before.